alvarogonzalezferrer/zerozeroufo/README.md

 # Zero Zero UFO 👽

-By Kronoman 🇦🇷 🇨🇷
+By Kronoman 🇦🇷 🇨🇷 👽

 Under the MIT license

 Copyright (c) Kronoman, 2022

-## Play online 🎮
+## Play online 🎮 👽

 **EXPERIMENTAL FEATURE**

+Thanks to the magic of js-dos , you can play online this game. ( https://js-dos.com/ )

+Check it out here:

 https://alvarogonzalezferrer.github.io/zerozeroufo/

+All feedback welcome.
+REMEMBER THE GAME IS UNFINISHED!
+Im working on it, this is a live **preview**

 ## About the Game